Joseph Driebeck Way, Marshfield, MA 02050, USA

 The original mouth of the Green Harbor River, which was located on the Marshfield/Duxbury line, more than a half mile south of the present mouth, was closed by a storm in 1806.
 The present mouth opened in 1810, probably via the combined effects of nature and manpower.

-By eliminating the narrow last leg of the river, the 1810 cut dramatically increased the incoming tidal flow to the Green Harbor River.
+The 1810 opening of the river mouth dramatically increased the incoming tidal flow to the Green Harbor River.
 This was a boon to local fishermen, as it improved the harbor’s navigability.
 However the owners of farms bordering the river saw things differently.
 The increase in both the volume and the frequency of saltwater flooding to their lands was a big problem, as crops don’t like salt water.

 So in 1871, a group of farmers petitioned the court to construct a dike, or tide gate, that would block the flow of saltwater upstream, and create more arable land.
 The dike was constructed in 1872, with the condition that “Should shoaling take place above the level of mean low water in the channel in consequence of dike construction, it was to be removed by the Marsh proprietors.”
 Shoaling did occur, and thus began the “Brant Rock Dike Feud.”
 Read all about it on our blog.